 -commerce retailers and manufacturers are under increasing pressure from rising shipping prices.
-In 2016, the United States Postal Service increased rates by 10 percent, and the United Postal Service (UPS) and Federal Express (FedEx) both increased rates by 5 percent – with additional rate increases to go into effect in 2017.
+In 2016, the United States Postal Service increased rates by 10%, and the United Postal Service (UPS) and Federal Express (FedEx) both increased rates by 5% – with additional rate increases to go into effect in 2017.
 Nearly all carriers have begun assessing and charging shipping fees based not just on the weight of an item (as they have in the past) but also on overall package dimension.

-Vicki Case, Vice President of E-commerce and Fulfillment Solutions at Sealed Air, explains how resource scarcity is behind the rise in shipping costs and what e-commerce companies can do about in response.
+The Sealed Air e-commerce and fulfillment solutions team explains how resource scarcity is behind the rise in shipping costs and what e-commerce companies can do about in response.

 Major shipping and transportation logistics companies are getting more sophisticated with the use of their resources.
 Driven by the need to meet increased demand for a high volume of e-commerce deliveries, every truck on the road and plane in the sky becomes critical.
 Every inch of unused or misused space in a cargo era creates a ripple of cost and inefficiency across the supply chain; so they need to make sure they can fit as many packages as possible into each and every load.